seladb/pickledb-rs/README.md

 ### Version 0.4.0

-- Changed all doc tests from `ignore` to `no_run` so generated docs don't contain untested warnings
+- Changed all doc tests from `ignore` to `ignore` so generated docs don't contain untested warnings
 - Changed both instances of `lextend` to take iterators of references rather than a slice of values
 - Fixed bug in `load_test()`
 - Fixed rustfmt and clippy warnings